 con: the spec is procedurally improper

-con: the spec is driven by an attacker (statement)
+con: the spec is driven by an attacker (statement) (statement)

 con: this violates BCP 188 ("IETF Will Work to Mitigate Pervasive Monitoring") (statement)